jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (i) different kinds of certificates; and
     (ii) different minimum standards.
   (b)
+(3A) Regulations made under subsection (2)﻿(b) must contain a statement that the Secretary is the Minister’s principal policy adviser in relation to any criteria that are prescribed.
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (5) If the regulations authorise the Minister under subsection (2)﻿(b) to prescribe criteria,— (a) an instrument that prescribes the criteria is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and